2017 Jewish Community Center bomb threats: Israeli-American man

 A 19-year-old Jewish Israeli-American named as Michael Ron David Kadar, was arrested in March 2017 in Ashkelon, Israel and charged with responsibility for "dozens" of the threats.
-Kadar had earlier been rejected from enlistment in the Israel Defense Forces due to mental health issues.
+Kadar had earlier been rejected from enlistment in the Israel Defense Forces due to mental health issues, including autism and brain tumor which allegedly affected his behavior.

 According to Israeli police, Kadar had used "advanced technologies" to disguise his voice and mask the fact the calls were originating from Israel.
 According to court documents, Kadar allegedly advertised on the dark web the service of threatening any school for $30.
 Kadar's defense attorney said he has a brain tumor, which may have influenced his behavior.
-He was suspected of threatening over 2,000 different institutions in the US, Canada, the United Kingdom, New Zealand, and Australia including the Israeli Embassy in Washington, the Israeli consulate in Miami, schools, malls, police stations, hospitals and airlines.
-His threats reportedly caused fighter jets to be scrambled, planes to dump fuel and make emergency landings, and schools to evacuate.
+He was suspected of threatening over 2,000 different institutions in the US, Israel, Canada, United Kingdom, New Zealand, and Australia. including the Israeli Embassy in Washington, the Israeli consulate in Miami, schools, malls, police stations, hospitals and airlines.
+His threats reportedly caused fighter jets to be scrambled, planes to dump fuel and make emergency landings, and over 100 schools in Israel to evacuate.

 In April 2017, an indictment against Kadar was filed in an Israeli court charging him with several crimes including an attempt to extort a United States senator, "publishing false reports causing public panic, conspiring to commit a crime, hacking computers to commit a crime, and violations of money-laundering laws".
 In the same month, a similar indictment was filed against him in a federal court in Florida charging him with 28 crimes, and he was separately charged with 3 additional crimes in a federal court in Georgia.
 Israeli authorities reportedly refused to extradite him to the US, preferring to try him in Israel.
 In June 2018, he was convicted on hundreds of counts including charges of extortion, publishing false information that caused panic, computer offenses, and money laundering.